idaholab/moose/framework/doc/content/source/linearfvbcs/LinearFVOutflowBC.md

 ## Description

-`LinearFVOutflowBC` will contribute to the system matrix and right hand side of a linear finite volume matrix using the following advective flux:
+`LinearFVOutflowBC` will contribute to the system matrix and right hand side of a linear finite volume system.
+The contributions can be derived using the integral of the advective flux over a boundary face ($S_b$) of a boundary element:

 !equation
 \int\limits_{S_b} \vec{v} \cdot \vec{n} u dS  \approx \vec{v}_f \cdot \vec{n} u_f |S_b|~,